Algorithmic Accountability

 Independent Model Validation Reports

 Per-model validation documenting conceptual soundness, data quality, performance benchmarking, and fairness testing.
-Structured for board reporting and regulatory examination.
+Structured for board reporting, regulatory examination, and alignment with the Algorithm Charter for Aotearoa New Zealand.

 • Methodology and assumption review